michaelclement/file-browser-gui/README.md

 The FUSE in use is a not-so-modified example from [stavros.io](https://www.stavros.io/posts/python-fuse-filesystem/).

-My primary contribution is the GUI that sits atop the FUSE.
+My contribution is the GUI that sits atop the FUSE (`FileBrowser.py`).

 ## Setup